 Activities of Warehouse

-- Receiving of Goods: warehouse allows the person operating the warehouse to receive goods against purchase order.
+- Receiving of Goods: warehouse allows the person operating the warehouse to receive goods against a purchase order.

 - Operate an Information System: Warehouse keeper takes record of each item in the warehouse.
 That is the quantity at hand, quantity received, quantity issued and location of goods in the warehouse.

-- Dispatch the Shipment: Warehouse allows package of orders, preparation of shipping documents and loading of goods into the right vehicle for delivery.
+- Dispatch the Shipment: Warehouse allows the package of orders, preparation of shipping documents and loading of goods into the right vehicle for delivery.